 Mais ce n'est pas un mal non plus de chercher une solution plus mathématique si tu en ressens le besoin.
 Il ne faut juste pas que cette quête de perfectionnisme viennent nuire ou allourdir ton travail du dessin.
 Après chacun travaille comme il l'entend et trouve ses propres méthode! 😉

-here is the result....
-I left the construction lines (grey for the group of rectangles and green for the large rectangle +1/2 small rectangle).
+Here are the results.
+I left the construction lines in place (gray for the group of rectangles and green for the large rectangle + 1/2 small rectangle).

 Method:

-2) I transfer the groups large+1/2 small (after finding the center of the small one), and this way I find where the limit of the next small one is...
+2) Then, I copy the groups of large + 1/2 small (after finding the center of the small one), and this allows me to determine where the boundary of the next small one is.

-However, I absolutely do not take into account the 1/3 ratio between the large and the small rectangle...
+However, I’m not taking the 1/3 ratio between the large and small rectangles into account at all.

 bonjour,